databendlabs/databend/website/blog/2023-08-20-databend-weekly-107.md

 We have also made these improvements to Databend that we hope you will find helpful:

-- `VALUES` clause can be used without being combined with `SELECT`.
+- [`VALUES` clause](https://databend.rs/doc/sql-commands/query-syntax/values) can be used without being combined with `SELECT`.
-- Setting default values is supported when modifying column type.
+- You can now set a default value when modifying the type of a column.
+See [Docs | ALTER TABLE COLUMN](https://databend.rs/doc/sql-commands/ddl/table/alter-table-column) for details.
-- Automatic reclustering of tables is now supported after performing write operations (`COPY INTO` and `REPLACE INTO`).
+- Databend can now automatically recluster a table after write operations such as `COPY INTO` and `REPLACE INTO`.

 ## What's Up Next